nicholascowan/twelvedata-java-client/README.md

 A Java client library for the TwelveData API, providing easy access to financial market data.
 This was heavily inspired by other clients.

+## ⚠️ Development Status

+**This library is currently in active development and should not be used in production environments.** We recommend:

+- **Testing thoroughly** before using in production environments
+- **Pinning to specific versions** if you need stability
+- **Monitoring releases** for breaking changes
+- **Providing feedback** through issues or discussions

+The API is not yet considered stable for production use.

 ## Quick Start

 ### Prerequisites